-A pocket of Left Bank Parisian chic deep in Provence, it’s hard to believe Aix-en-Provence is just 25km from chaotic, exotic Marseille.
-Aix (pronounced like the letter X) is all class: its plane tree–shaded boulevards and public squares are lined with 17th- and 18th-century mansions, and punctuated by gurgling, moss-covered fountains.
-The city’s grandest avenue, cours Mirabeau, is guarded by haughty stone lions – and by fashionable Aixois sipping espresso on wicker chairs on elegant café terraces.
+A pocket of left-bank Parisian chic deep in Provence, Aix (pronounced like the letter X) is all class: its leafy boulevards and public squares are lined with 17th- and 18th-century mansions, punctuated by gurgling moss-covered fountains.
+Haughty stone lions guard its grandest avenue, cafe-laced cours Mirabeau, where fashionable Aixois pose on polished pavement terraces sipping overpriced espresso.

-Aix marks the spot where, under the proconsul Sextius Calvinus, Roman forces enslaved the inhabitants of the Ligurian Celtic stronghold of Entremont, 3km to the north.
-In 123 BC the military camp was named Aquae Sextiae (Waters of Sextius) for the thermal springs, which still flow today.
-In the 12th century the counts of Provence proclaimed Aix their capital, which it remained until the Revolution, when it was supplanted by Marseille.
-The city became a centre of culture under arts patron King René (1409–80); two of Aix’s most famous sons are painter Paul Cézanne and novelist Émile Zola.
-But for all its polish, it’s still a laid-back Provençal town at heart.
+Aix marks the spot where Roman forces enslaved the inhabitants of the Ligurian Celtic stronghold of Entremont, 3km north.
+In 123 BC the military camp was named Aquae Sextiae (Waters of Sextius) for the thermal springs that still flow today.
+In the 12th century the counts of Provence proclaimed Aix their capital, which it remained until the Revolution when it was supplanted by Marseille.
+The city became a centre of culture under arts patron King René (1409–80): painter Paul Cézanne and novelist Émile Zola are its most famous sons.

 Aix is a prestigious student hub and is pricier than other Provençal towns.